markziemann/background/README.md

 The approach we will take is to collect several molecular profile datasets and several gene set databases, and systematically determine the effect of these two problems on all the combinations.
-(DONE)

-This will be conducted for RNA-seq expression and then replicated for other omics such as DNA methylation, proteomics analysis and genomics (SNPs,GWAS).
-(TODO?)

 ### Justification of best practice with simulations